 More than 1.5 million people suffer sepsis each year, and about 250,000 die.

 Sepsis is unforgiving and its cumulative symptoms can be missed by healthcare providers.
 Sepsis usually afflicts people who are already suffering with an infection.
 Ailments often associated with sepsis include lung, stomach, skin, and kidney infections.
 These infections can be caused by bacteria, like Escherichia coli (E. Coli) and Streptococcus, or by viruses such as influenza.

 The very old, very young, and those who are immune-compromised are at increased risk of sepsis, but it strikes healthy people as well.
 The generally healthy patient with symptoms of sepsis may take it less seriously, believing it to be a case of food poisoning that will pass by.

 - Feeling terrible and fearing you are going to die

 - Feeling hot

 - A sudden bad turn of health

 If you believe that you could have sepsis, or that a loved one might—it is a medical emergency.
 Ask the physician or nurse right away whether this could be sepsis.
 The same thing goes if you had surgery and suddenly start feeling worse or if you have a lingering infection that will not resolve.
 You lose nothing by asking—but you potentially lose everything if you do not.

 Highly Qualified Medical Malpractice Lawyers Serving Maryland and Washington, DC

-With more than three decades of successful experience recovering compensation for those injured by medical negligence, Schochor, Federico and Staton, P.A. protects and pursues your right to compensation.
+With more than three decades of successful experience recovering compensation for those injured by medical negligence, Schochor, Staton, Goldberg, and Cardea, P.A. protects and pursues your right to compensation.
 Call 410-234-1000 or contact us to set up a free appointment to discuss your case.